 - Are you struggling to get a job or make a career change?

-- Are you doing a job that is meaningless?
+- Are you doing a meaningless job and can’t leave it?

-- Do you feel mistreated and disrespected at your current job?
+- Do you feel mistreated and disrespected by your employer, but still can’t leave?

-- Are you stuck in a dead-end job?
+- Are you stuck in a dead-end, stressful, and tedious job?

-- Do you feel that you are not learning new skills at your current job?
+- Do you feel that you are not learning any new skills on the job?

 - Do you feel invisible in the job market?

-If you answer “yes” to some of these questions, you might need more control over your professional life.
-And the best way to gain control is to establish a system that helps you to master your craft and do work that the job market can’t ignore—transforming yourself into a linchpin.
+If you answer “yes” to some of these questions, you might need more control over your professional career.
+And the best way to gain control is to establish a system to master your craft and do work that the job market can’t ignore—turning yourself into a linchpin.

-Like I said before, why giving away your rights to a fulfilling and rewarding career when you can manage your professional life yourself?
+Like I said before, why giving away your rights to a fulfilling and rewarding career when you can manage your career like a pro.

 PS: A few posts that you might have missed: